Try the Full Power of Brosix with 10% lifetime discount!

 • The Effect: The goal of the communication

-He also defined three core elements which improve communication.
+He also defined three core elements that improve communication.
 Ethos, or the credibility of the speaker and the authority they have in their space, is the first element.
-Pathos, which connects the speaker to the audience through different emotions is the second.
-Finally, Logos, which signifies logic is important to ensure the message is decoded correctly.
+Pathos, which connects the speaker to the audience through different emotions, is the second.
+Finally, Logos, which signifies logic, is important to ensure the message is decoded correctly.

 Lasswell’s model of communication, like Aristotle’s model, revolves around 5 key elements.
 However, these elements are presented as questions the speaker needs to ask.
-The core components of the Lasswell model include:
+The core components of the Lasswell model include the following:

 • Who: Who was responsible for sending the message?